Hybrid III-V/Silicon Quantum Photonic Device Generating Broadband Entangled Photon Pairs: Generation of energy-time entangled photon pairs from the hybrid device

 We define the internal pair generation rate (PGR) for the hybrid device as the rate of photon pairs generated in the AlGaAs BRW and transferred to the Si waveguide; this corresponds to the available flux of photon pairs at the end of the coupling region, which is the relevant figure of merit in view of on-chip manipulation in SOI circuits.
 From the coincidence rates measured at the detectors, we determined this internal PGR and the coincidence-to-accidental ratio (CAR) as a function of the coupled pump power.
 Considering the measurement setup, the overall system loss – for both arms of the BS – is 15 dB, of which: 4 dB due to the Si waveguide transmission (losses and facet reflectivity), 6.3 dB to the collection stage, 3.7~dB to the transmission losses of the fibered components and 1 dB to the detection efficiency; additional 3 dB are included when measuring type 0 coincidences, since the two photons are separated in a non-deterministic way by a 50:50 BS.
-The results are shown in Fig. \ref{fig:setup_SHG_PGR}e, for the type~0 and type 2 conversion processes: a PGR higher than $10^5$ pairs/s is reached in both cases, with a CAR up to 69 and 23 respectively at low pump power.
+The Klyshko efficiency evaluated as the ratio between true coincidences and single counts is 0.1\% \cite{Atzeni18}.
+The PGR and CAR as a function of pump power are shown in Fig. \ref{fig:setup_SHG_PGR}e, for the type~0 and type 2 conversion processes: a PGR higher than $10^5$ pairs/s is reached in both cases, with a CAR up to 69 and 23 respectively at low pump power.
 The fitting curves help in visualizing the expected direct proportionality of the PGR and the inverse proportionality of the CAR with respect to the pump power.

-To demonstrate the capability of the device to reject the optical pump, the same measurements were repeated without any filter at the chip output: the recorded coincidence rate is around 15\% higher (due to a better collection efficiency) while the CAR is only around 30\% lower (Supp.
-Mat.).
+To demonstrate the capability of the device to reject the optical pump, the same measurements were repeated without any filter at the chip output: the recorded coincidence rate is around 15\% higher (due to a better collection efficiency) while the CAR is only around 30\% lower (Appendix C).
 Additional measurements (using filters with various cut-off wavelengths) allowed to determine that the decrease of CAR is mainly due to residual luminescence and noise, as most of the accidentals are spectrally distributed above the pump wavelength.
 The pump beam is thus filtered out with high efficiency in a simple coupling design, without requiring dedicated filters (off- or on-chip), representing an interesting asset compared to alternative recent demonstrations \cite{Sabattoli22,Oser20,kues23}.

 We now turn to characterizing the spectral properties of the produced biphoton state.
 The joint spectral intensity (JSI) of the photons generated in the AlGaAs Bragg-reflection waveguide ($\mathcal{C}_{BRW}(\omega_s, \omega_i)$) can be numerically simulated by solving the phase-matching condition for a given conversion process and spectral distribution of the optical pump~\cite{giorgio20}.
 Assuming a perfectly monochromatic pump, the JSI can be expressed as a function of the signal frequency only.
 After the mode transfer from the AlGaAs to the SOI waveguide, this marginal JSI $\mathcal{C}(\omega_s)$ can then be written as: